Complete Guide

 Core Principles of Effective Anki Cards

-One Concept Per Card
+One Idea Per Card

 Example: